M2 - Modeling and Numerical Analysis (MANU)

 Know-how and skills

-The skills acquired during the two years of training are transversal and allow the development of an in-depth understanding of mathematical modeling, numerical analysis and scientific computing.
-In the second year, high-level courses close to research topics are offered, as well as an in-depth training in scientific computing.
+The skills acquired during the two years of training are cross-disciplinary and enable students to develop an in-depth understanding of mathematical modeling, numerical analysis, and scientific computing.
+In the second year, advanced courses closely related to research topics are offered, as well as in-depth training in scientific computing.

 Read more